Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-2/README.md

-## Expressing Dataflow Queries for Telemetry Applications
+## Expressing Queries for Telemetry Applications

 In this part, we will cover how:
 * One can use Sonata to run the `newly-opened-tcp-connection` application.